Converg3nce/matic-docs/docs/contribute/orientation.md

 ### Git Rules

-We will be using `gitchangelog` going forward for all of our repos for change logs.
-For that, we need to follow following convention for commit message.
-There will be no merge if you are not following this convention.**Commit message convention**The following are suggestions to what might be useful to think about adding in your commit messages.You might want to separate roughly your commits into big sections:
+We use `gitchangelog` for all of our repos for change logs.
+For that, we need to follow the following convention for commit message.
+There will be no merge if you are not following this convention.

+**Commit message convention**

+The following are suggestions to what might be useful to think about adding in your commit messages.
+You might want to separate roughly your commits into big sections:

 - by intent (for example: new, fix, change ...)
 - by object (for example: doc, packaging, code ...)